 We often bring retaliation claims along with discrimination, sexual harassment or other claims against an employer.
 In order to win a retaliation claim, it will be necessary to prove that you suffered some kind of adverse action as a result of the complaint, whether it was termination, demotion or another action.

-If you feel that you have been wrongfully terminated from your job or demoted due to discrimination or harassment, schedule a free consultation with an employment law attorney in Kansas City by calling the Carter Law Offices at 816-283-3500.
+If you feel that you have been wrongfully terminated from your job or demoted due to discrimination or harassment, schedule a free consultation with an employment lawyer by calling the Carter Law Offices at 816-283-3500.